DataDog/documentation/content/en/logs/workspaces/_index.md

 ---
-title: Logs Workspace
+title: Log Workspaces
 kind: documentation
 disable_toc: false
 ---

 {{< callout url="https://www.datadoghq.com/private-beta" header="false" >}}
-  Logs Workspace is in private beta.
+  Log Workspaces is in private beta.
 {{< /callout >}}

 ## Overview
 During an incident investigation, you might need to run complex queries, such as combining attributes from multiple log sources or transforming log data, to analyze your logs.
-Use Logs Workspace to run queries to:
+Use Log Workspaces to run queries to:

 - Correlate multiple data sources
 - Aggregate multiple levels of data